Maryland Department of Health

 In October 2018, the MPS and several other mental health advocacy groups, signed onto the Children’s Behavioral Health Coalition’s letter to Governor Hogan asking for the expansion of services for transition age youth (TAY).
 TAYs are individuals between the ages of 18-26 who mature into the adult system but may need to continue within the rehabilitative framework of a children’s behavioral health model.
 TAY-specific programs prepare them for independent living by providing supervised housing and wraparound services, including medication management, counseling, coordination of services, and training in life skills.
 However, unless TAY meet limited, adult-oriented diagnostic criteria, they are ineligible for these programs.

-The letter stated that an increase in funding focused on the needs of this population would do much to address a major component of the 2017 Maryland Children’s Cabinet Three-Year Plan – reducing youth homelessness – which is recognized in the plan as a “historically unfunded or underfunded” population.
+The letter stated that an increase in funding focused on the needs of this population would do much to address a major component of the 2017 Maryland Children’s Cabinet Three-Year Plan (A New 2021-2023 Plan has been written) – reducing youth homelessness – which is recognized in the plan as a “historically unfunded or underfunded” population.
 The plan calls for targeting “vulnerable homeless youth who are not in the physical custody of a parent or guardian and who are under the age of 25,” and clearly states that these “unaccompanied homeless youth have unique needs that cannot be addressed by the same housing and supportive services offered to adults.”

 The Coalition urges an expansion of the diagnostic criteria and an increase in funding targeted specifically to TAY to ensure these young adults with behavioral health needs have access to the services necessary to facilitate an early intervention and recovery.